 Central Otago is and will remain one of New Zealand’s main areas for sustainable energy production.

-With the change in public attitudes and the introduction of the RMA, which allows for affected parties to be heard, projects of this size and complexity have become more difficult to contemplate.
-However, another change has seen the interest and demand for sustainable forms of energy increase.
-This is of particular interest to Central Otago due to the proposed Project Hayes wind farm on the Rock and Pillar Range in the Maniototo and Contact Energy, which runs the Clutha hydro stations, starting to investigate other options along the river.
+With the change in public attitudes and the introduction of the Resource Management Act (RMA), which allows for affected parties to be heard, projects of this size and complexity have become more difficult to contemplate.
+Central Otago casualties include the proposed Project Hayes wind farm on the Rock and Pillar Range in the Maniototo and investigation of other hydro dam options along the Clyde and other local rivers.